MatThePrinter/MatThePrinter.github.io/content/work/Linocut/Game Of Thrones Fan art.md

 ## The technique

-The **sketch** was originally drawn on transparent paper, then reported on the lino block, then **inked with** on the block.
+The **sketch** was originally drawn on transparent paper, then reported on the lino block, then **inked** on the block.
 Once dried out, the block was **carved with gouges**: the linocut process itself.
 This process was particularly long, due to the massive amount of texts that is included in the orginal poem.

 *This was one of my earliest projects, one of my biggest occasions to learn and do mistakes.
 My skill level when i started was nothing close to the one i had when i finished it.*